IPTV OTT Encoding & Streaming

 Stream Screen or Desktop via Windows GDI

-Tip: You can also stream screen with audio via NDI from third-party streaming applications such as vMix, XSplit, and OBS, see the Newtek NDI section.
+You can also stream screen with audio via NDI from third-party streaming applications such as vMix, XSplit, and OBS, see the Newtek NDI section.
+This approach offers better quality and lower CPU overhead compared to GDI capture, as professional streaming applications optimize screen encoding specifically for broadcast.

 Stream Screen on Linux via Video4Linux